Martina Bergman Österberg: Later years and legacy

-Bergman-Österberg received a Litteris et Artibus medal in 1906 for her life's work.
-An English Heritage blue plaque also commemorates Bergman-Österberg's original physical training college campus at 1 Broadhurst Gardens (NW6) in South Hampstead, London.
+Bergman Österberg received a Litteris et Artibus medal in 1906 for her life's work.
+An English Heritage blue plaque also commemorates Bergman Österberg's original physical training college campus at 1 Broadhurst Gardens (NW6) in South Hampstead, London.

 A physical education instructor's college for men would not exist in England until the 1930s.
 During World War II, her college at Dartford was evacuated to Newquay in Cornwall, at which time it was renamed the Dartford College of Physical Education.
 In 1976, Dartford College was amalgamated with Thames Polytechnic: gymnastics instruction ceased in 1982, and by 1986 teacher training had stopped as well; the college was eventually incorporated into the University of Greenwich.
 The university maintains The Bergman Österberg Archive, a collection of material regarding her physical education college in Dartford.
-The Dartford College site is now operated by North West Kent College after this branch of the University of Greenwich moved to Avery Hill in 2002.
+The Dartford College of Physical Education site is now operated by North West Kent College after this branch of the University of Greenwich moved to Avery Hill in 2002.